Creation & Enterprise

 -

-Emotions Are Not a Personal Matter: Why Should EQ Be at the Core of Group Education?
+Emotions Are Not a Private Matter: Why EQ Should Be at the Heart of Social Education

 EQ is misunderstood as personal cultivation, but its essence is a survival skill evolved through group interaction.
-When education overemphasizes individual development, children lose opportunities for compromise and empathy in teams.
-True emotional intelligence can only grow in environments 'with others.'
+When education overemphasizes individual development, children lose the chance to compromise and empathize within a team.
+True emotional intelligence can only grow in an environment where 'other people' exist.

 -

-Triathlon relay perfectly embodies the meaning of modern group education: a group of people encouraging each other toward a common goal, where one person's withdrawal means total failure.
-In an era of diploma devaluation, the ability to identify problems, utilize resources, and collaborate with others is more important than any academic credential.
-Sports is the most underestimated battlefield for implementing group education.
+The triathlon relay perfectly embodies what group education means in the modern age: a group of people inspiring one another toward a shared goal, where a single person dropping out means everyone loses.
+In an era of diploma devaluation, the ability to spot problems, leverage resources, and collaborate with others matters more than any credential.
+Sports is the most underrated battlefield for putting group education into practice.

 -